bulat-nugmanov/Gardener/README.md

 # Project Structure: Android - Model

 The model itself is very simple, with a hierarchy of schedules and items implemented as schedules and hydration events, and a standard singleton manager class to build and keep track of them.
 A DailySchedule consists of Hydration events, while a WeeklySchedule is a collection of daily ones.
-See the UML class diagram for a bird's eye view; check out the class and method descriptions for a close-up.
+See the UML class diagram below for a bird's eye view (the UMLet file is located in the about folder); check out the class and method descriptions for a close-up.

 ![Model Structure](/about/ModelClassDiagram.png)